Categories

 References An aggregated list of references from the chapters of this PhD thesis.

-Appendix A: Acknowledgements TODO: Acknowledgements of PhD
+Appendix A: Acknowledgements Acknowledgements of PhD

 Practical provenance